 - 1-2 tbsp coconut milk or any other plant milk (*see recipe notes)

 - 1 tbsp lemon juice or lime juice

-Preheat your oven to 190 °C (370 °F) and lightly grease your donut mold with oil
+- Preheat the oven to 190 °C (370 °F) and lightly grease a donut mold with oil.

-Stir with a whisk until just combined (don't overmix).
-The batter should form some bubbles because the baking soda will react with the lemon/lime juice
+- Stir with a whisk until just combined (don't overmix).
+The batter should form some bubbles because the baking soda will react with the lemon/lime juice.

-Fold in the blueberries and spoon the batter into your donut mold.
-Bake in the oven for 12 to 15 minutes and let the donuts cool
+- Fold in the blueberries and spoon the batter into your donut mold.
+Bake in the oven for 12 to 15 minutes and let the donuts cool.

-For the glaze:
+For the lemon glaze:

 If you are using Pinterest, feel free to pin the following photo:

 Hi Ela.
 I’m so excited to try this recipe1 One quick question: Do I cool the donuts in the donut pan?